R4F4I/-24K0009-Rafay-Siddiqui/README.md

 # FAST-BAI-1A
-repo for fast bai 1a by Rafay siddiqui
+- Repo for FAST bai 1a by Rafay siddiqui